 There is another custom image here for adding WP-CLI support.
 That image is built as somewhat of a container-as-a-tool, rather than as a service.
 It does not remain running when it’s not in use.
 You run it and pass desired commands, it performs it’s tasks and provides output then it stops.

 When you start these containers with compose it will pull the images, pre-built, from the Docker Hub on the production server.

 Make sure that a unique password is replaced in the file for the DB user.
-Because this file contains a plaintext password it needs to be stored in a place that is secure.
-When running this in swarm mode you are able to use docker-secrets for this.
-I’ll cover that another time when I explore putting containers like this into a swarm.
+Because this file contains a plain text password it needs to be stored in a place that is secure.
+The alternative would be to use

-The main difference between this file and the one I originally built is the addition of a network (it’s the same network as used in the nginx-proxy image) and 4 lines in the WordPress service.
+The main difference between this file and the one I from the previous article is the addition of a network (it’s the same network as used in the nginx-proxy image) and 4 lines in the WordPress service.
 These 4 lines are used in combination with the proxy container.

 VIRTUAL_HOST: example.com,www.example.com # VIRTUAL_PROTO: https LETSENCRYPT_HOST: example.com,www.example.com LETSENCRYPT_EMAIL: firstname.lastname@example.org

-The default connection method from nginx-proxy works with that – without any additional configuration, so long as the application you’re proxying runs on ports 80 or 443.
-If you had a base image that served through https only then you could instruct the nginx-proxy to connect to the backend with https by uncommenting the
+The default connection method from nginx-proxy works with the lines above and requires no additional configuration to be up and running for anything that serves content over http or https.
+If you had a base image that served through https only then tell nginx to only connect to it with https by uncommenting the

 VIRTUAL_PROTO: https line.